 Main character Max Caulfield is a photography senior, working with classic Polaroid cameras, while everyone else sports expensive top-of-the-range digital gear.
 She is immediately endearing, appealingly weird, and… has the ability to rewind time.
 It is a testament to Dontnod team’s writing skills that this game-changing superpower is the least impressive thing about Life is Strange; Max’s relationship with former best friend Chloe, and how they reconnect after Max ran out on that life, is the heart of a story that puts the game in the hallowed company of the best adventure games on PC.

 You will cry.
 You will make bad choices – and you’ll make even more when you meet Sean and Daniel in Life is Strange 2 – rewind and make a completely different choice that you regret in a completely new way.
 You will stick with Max and Chloe until the end of the world.
 Literally.
-Other recent games include Tell Me Why and Twin Mirror, but we still prefer Dontnod’s first.
+The relatively recent True Colors is excellent, but we still prefer Dontnod’s first.

 Czech developers Amanita Design have produced some of the best adventure games, including Machinarium, Botanicula, and their long-running Samorost series.
 Their games are a little different, though: they are entirely dialogue-free.
 Instead, symbols and sounds are relied upon to tell the story – and they are unbearably sweet.
 Samorost 3 strikes just the right balance between clever puzzle design, gorgeously bizarre looks, and sheer cuteness.